wrouesnel/bup/Documentation/bup-save.md

     *path* is omitted, uses the default path on the remote server (you still need to include the ':').
 The connection to the remote server is made with SSH.
-SSH settings can be handled with an appropriate Host entry in ~/.ssh/config.
+SSH settings can be handled with an appropriate Host entry in ~/.ssh/config or via the `--remote-shell` argument.
 Even though the destination is remote, a local bup repository is still required.

+-e, \--remote-shell=remote-shell-commandline
+:   allows the specification of an alternate remote shell command line for
+    connecting to a server.
+A common use case is to specify optional parameters to the SSH command line.
+For example to use a custom port and key file:
+        -e 'ssh -i /path/to/keyfile -p 22056'

 -t, \--tree
 :   after creating the backup set, print out the git tree
     id of the resulting backup.